 We like to test, we like to try other things.
 But before we ever launch anything we, of course, think about what the objective is.
 It’s really important to make sure that we have one main objective for our channel.
 So as I was mentioning earlier about that loyalty loop, that candidate loop, where we talk about awareness, evaluation, application and advocacy.
 We try to take each of the different platforms and say what is this going to be used for?
 What step?

 So for example, Twitter is more of an evaluation plus application perspective.
 We use Twitter just like some other big companies do, as a kind of call centre.
 People send us messages constantly about what the status of my application -“hey are there any minimum requirements for this?” and we guarantee an answer within 24 to 48 hours.

 — L'Oréal Talent (@lorealtalent) January 14, 2016

 You can look at SoundCloud as I mentioned earlier as a way to also help people evaluate by sharing sounds of interviews from employees on our Facebook channel, on LinkedIn, and even on Medium and especially on our career website, of course, in order to get people to learn more about what we do.
-And of course our career website is our main repository where everything is coming together linking to and linking from, to really give that full experience.
+And of course, our career website is our main repository where everything is coming together linking to and linking from, to really give that full experience.

-Of course each platform has its own demographic; it has its own tone of voice so the things that we share on Facebook for example are not necessarily the same things that we share on LinkedIn.
+Of course each platform has its own demographic; it has its own tone of voice so the things that we share on Facebook, for example, are not necessarily the same things that we share on LinkedIn.
 We could do a really cool interview with a top manager and what we take out of the interview might be a photo with a really inspiring quote, that we put on Facebook; but we put it on YouTube and then share it on LinkedIn, because were are going to share really interesting professional challenge, because we want to make sure it’s more framed towards that professional network.
-So each channel has its own tone of voice and we we try and connect it of course to that loyalty loop.
+So each channel has its own tone of voice and we try and connect it of course to that loyalty loop.

 What’s been the best digital channel for L’Oréal?